Deerhunter: 2005–2007: Cryptograms and Fluorescent Grey EP

-The band, now featuring Pundt's reverb-saturated guitar sound, went on tour, playing shows with the likes of Lightning Bolt and Gang Gang Dance.
-This tour culminated in a recording session engineered by acclaimed folk musician Samara Lubelski at Rare Book Room, New York City.
+The band, now featuring Pundt's reverb-saturated guitar sound, went on tour, playing shows with Lightning Bolt and Gang Gang Dance.
+This tour culminated in a recording session engineered by Samara Lubelski at Rare Book Room, New York City.
 This session failed to produce anything that could be used, due to Cox's mental and physical state at the time, as well as technical disagreements that emerged with Lubelski.
 Cox has kept a copy of the sessions on "a scratched CD-R under my bed" and has stated that "nobody will ever hear them".
-In spite of Cox's claim excerpts from those sessions were later posted as a free download on the band's blog.
+In spite of Cox's claim, excerpts from those sessions were later posted as a free download on the band's blog.
 The band returned to the same studio where they recorded their first album outside Athens, Georgia and decided to give recording their second album another attempt.
 This was partly due to advice received from the band Liars, who encouraged them to re-record it.

 It took only two days in November 2005 for the band to record their second album, entitled Cryptograms.
 In 2006, before its release, Pitchfork Media added "Spring Hall Convert", a song from the record, to its "Infinite Mix Tape series".
-The album was released by Kranky in January 2007.
+The album was released by Kranky on January 29, 2007.
 The album revealed a more subdued and introverted sound for the band.
 As with their first album, Cryptograms also had a dedication inside the album's liner notes, this time to a friend of Cox's, Bradley Ira Harris, a heroin addict who died in 2005.

-On May 8, 2007, the group released the Fluorescent Grey EP, which was recorded in July 2006.
+On May 8, 2007, the group released an EP, Fluorescent Grey, which was recorded in July 2006.
 The EP featured more use of rudimentary keyboards, bells, and pianos.

 On August 29, 2007, the group became a quartet with the loss of guitarist Colin Mee.
 Mee departed because he "...couldn't make it to a couple of shows we had booked next weekend and that was unacceptable to certain bandmates".
-Mee rejoined the band four months later, but departed the band for the final time before 2008.
+Mee rejoined the band four months later, but departed the band for the final time in 2008.